-It should not be confused with the space of irrational numbers (sometimes called ‘Baire space’ and coincidentally an example of a Baire space in our sense) or a Baire set? (a subset somewhat analogous to a measurable set but defined by a topological property).
+It should not be confused with the space of irrational numbers (sometimes called ‘Baire space’ and coincidentally – or maybe not so coincidentally! i.e., not by complete accident – an example of a Baire space in our sense).
+Nor should it be confused with a Baire set? (a subset somewhat analogous to a measurable set but defined by a topological property).

 Any open subspace of a Baire space is also a Baire space.